 Each of the considered soft computing techniques for RDF chain query optimization has its own typical way of moving through the solution space.
 As Figure 6 demonstrates for the optimization of an arbitrary 20-join RDF chain query on our data set, RCQ-2PO tends to steadily move through the search space until a local optimum is reached.
 RCQ-GA on the other hand quickly moves to more fruitful parts of the solution space.
 Guided by the perceived quality of encountered solutions, the algorithm does this by means of a more randomized walk through the solution space, facilitated by genetic operations such as mutations and crossovers.
-RCQ-ACO exhibits a swift move to a fruitful part of the solution and then predominantly search the proximity of this solution in a randomized way, while being increasingly more attracted to the collective solution thus emerging.
+RCQ-ACO exhibits a swift move to a fruitful part of the solution space as well.
+The artificial ants use their local heuristics to collectively construct a rather good initial solution and then predominantly search the proximity of this solution in a randomized way, while being increasingly more attracted to the collective solution thus emerging.
 By doing so, the ants collectively find a comparably good local optimum in a small amount of time, but spend most of their time optimizing this result until convergence.